In this section

-In order to protect the health, safety and confidentiality of patients, family and staff that TAC members will encounter, they must meet all Volunteer Services requirements:
+In order to protect the health, safety and confidentiality of patients, family and staff that TAC members will encounter while volunteering, they must meet all Volunteer Services requirements:

 Frequently asked questions

-- Helped design the Teen Lounge at Children's Hospital
+- Provided input on the design of the Teen Lounge at Children's Hospital

-- Helped hospitalized children of all ages celebrate the holidays
+- Helped normalized the hospital environment for hospitalized children of all ages during the holidays

 Yes, it should be every member’s goal to be present for all meetings.
 Should transportation be an issue, members should talk to the coordinators about alternative options.
 Meetings may be cancelled due to inclement weather.